chiizujin/edsa/README.md

 **2025-09-05**
 - Updated the rEGGulator to no longer use `urge`.
 - Released updated Interporter (by Mugendai) to fix teleport sound cutoff.

-**2025-09-04**
-- Fixed a couple of inventory-related issues in the rEGGulator.

-**2025-09-03**
-- New agent: rEGGulator.
-An all-in-one agent for maintaining the number of unhatched Norn eggs.

 ([Previous updates](https://github.com/chiizujin/edsa/blob/main/previous_updates.md))